ktor-doc-jp/ktor-doc-jp/pages/servers/requests.md

 ## Properties of the `ApplicationRequest` interface
 {: #properties}

-As part of the request, you can get access to its internal context:
+As part of the `request`, you can get access to its internal context:

 ```kotlin
 val call: ApplicationCall = request.call